Oral Herpes Simplex

 • Immunocompromised

-• Primary infeciton in healthy people
+• Primary infection in healthy people

 • Severe / frequent / persistent / recurrent infection in healthy people